Albert Morrow & son, George outside No.22 Dale Street 1952

-The first member of the Morrow family who had involvement in the hosiery business in Liverpool was Robert Morrow who started trading as a hosier, draper and clothier at No.4 Whitefield Road
+The first member of the Morrow family who had involvement in the hosiery business in Liverpool was Robert Morrow.
+He arrived in Liverpool from Northern Ireland and started trading as a hosier, draper and clothier at No.4 Whitefield Road

 Robert moved premises to No. 142 Whitefield Road.

-Robert died on the 5th September leaving his businesses at 162 Whitefield Road and Market Street, Hoylake in trust for his wife and two infant children, Robert and James.
+Robert died prematurely on the 5th September, aged 44.
+He left his businesses at 162 Whitefield Road and the Royal Arcade, Market Street, Hoylake in trust for his wife and two infant children, Robert and James.
+Little did he know that the future head office of Morrow's at 251 Breck road would be less than 350 metres from Whitefield Road.
+His will was passed down to Albert Morrow's eldest daughter, Kathleen.

 Trading as a hosier, Albert opened his first shop in the heart of Liverpool City centre at 13 Whitechapel having bought it from R.J Blackler, the owner of a Liverpool Department Store.
 After four years he began to expand his business and opened a second shop at 251 Breck Road.
+This became the Morrow's head office for 71 years.
 Further shops were opened at 98 Wavertree Road and 210 Walton Breck Road.

 Agreement for the sale of fixtures and fittings at 13 Whitechapel between Albert Morrow and R.J.Blackler 1912